bep/bepsays.com/content/post/wp/2011-08-18-amazons-impressing-customer-service.md

 **I bought my Kindle DX two months ago and have read 20 books on it.
 Now it has a broken screen – the upper right corner part of it is frozen – and a hairline crack in the plastic bezel surrounding it.**

-{{< figure src="/assets/img/wp/broken_kindle_dx.jpg" class="alignright" caption="My Kindle DX: Broken screen – the upper right corner part of it is frozen – and a hairline crack in the plastic bezel surrounding it." >}}
+{{< img src="/assets/img/wp/broken_kindle_dx.jpg" class="alignright" caption="My Kindle DX: Broken screen – the upper right corner part of it is frozen – and a hairline crack in the plastic bezel surrounding it." >}}

 <!--more-->